Shadowsith/jquery-announce/README.md

 # jQuery.announce - A micro-plugin for displaying unobtrusive announcements.

-Developed by Cory LaViska for A Beautiful Site, LLC
+Developed by Cory LaViska for A Beautiful Site, LLC, 2017<br>
+Extended by Philip Mayer 2019

 Licensed under the MIT license: http://opensource.org/licenses/MIT